 Scott Gainer, Chief Financial Officer/Treasurer

-Scott Gainer is Ohio's 2010 Outstanding Treasurer/CFO of the Year, the prestigious award comes from the Ohio Association of School Business Officials (OASBO).
+Scott Gainer was named Crain's Cleveland Business 2014 CFO of the Year for the government category.
+Gainer was also Ohio's 2010 Outstanding Treasurer/CFO of the Year, the prestigious award from the Ohio Association of School Business Officials (OASBO).

 The Cleveland Heights – University Heights City School District was also presented with the “Making Your Tax Dollars Count” award for their fiscal year 2007 audit by Auditor of State Mary Taylor’s office.
 Fewer than five percent of all Ohio government agencies are eligible for this award.